 Male Reproductive system

-Testes are the main reproductive organs of male body that produce sperms.
+Testes are the main reproductive organs of the male body that produce sperms.
 They hang outside the body in scrotal sacs as they need a temperature lower than the body temperature.

 Testes also act as endocrine glands and produce male reproductive hormones (testosterone).

-It also produces fluid which is released in the urethra along with secretion of seminal vesicles.
+It also produces fluid which is released in the urethra along with the secretion of seminal vesicles.
 The secretion of accessory glands together with sperms is known as semen.

 Female reproductive system

-Ovaries are the main reproductive organs of female body.
+Ovaries are the main reproductive organs of the female body.
 They produce ova.
 Females are born with hundreds of undeveloped female egg cells (ova).
 These eggs are stored in the ovaries and release every month, after puberty.

 It is a pair of long convoluted tubes that carry oval or eggs from the ovary to the uterus.
-Through the fallopian tube, eggs cell travels to the uterus.
+Through the fallopian tube, the eggs cell travels to the uterus.

 Each ovary is joined to the uterus by a fallopian tube.
 In the fallopian tube, these are very tiny hairs called cilia that help in the smooth passage of the matured egg to the uterus.

-It is inner lining or the endometrium is built and shed periodically (28 days) till pregnancy occurs.
+It is the inner lining or the endometrium is built and shed periodically (28 days) till pregnancy occurs.
 In that case, it holds the fertilized egg till it develops fully into a baby.

 Cervix is a ring of muscles located at the lower portion of the uterus.
 It forms a barrier between the uterus and the vagina.